Psychrometrics: Wet-bulb temperature (WBT)

 The accuracy of a simple wet-bulb thermometer depends on how fast air passes over the bulb and how well the thermometer is shielded from the radiant temperature of its surroundings.
-Speeds up to 5,000 ft/min (~60 mph) are best but it may be dangerous to move a thermometer at that speed.
+Speeds up to 5,000 ft/min (~60 mph, 25.4 m/s) are best but it may be dangerous to move a thermometer at that speed.
 Errors up to 15% can occur if the air movement is too slow or if there is too much radiant heat present (from sunlight, for example).

 A wet bulb temperature taken with air moving at about 1–2 m/s is referred to as a screen temperature, whereas a temperature taken with air moving about 3.5 m/s or more is referred to as sling temperature.

 A psychrometer is a device that includes both a dry-bulb and a wet-bulb thermometer.
 A sling psychrometer requires manual operation to create the airflow over the bulbs, but a powered psychrometer includes a fan for this function.
 Knowing both the dry-bulb temperature (DBT) and wet-bulb temperature (WBT), one can determine the relative humidity (RH) from the psychrometric chart appropriate to the air pressure.